Ehrlichiosis: Prevention

 No human vaccine is available for ehrlichiosis.
 Tick control is the main preventive measure against the disease.
-However, in late 2012, a breakthrough in the prevention of canine monocytic ehrlichiosis was announced when a vaccine was accidentally discovered by Prof. Shimon Harrus, Dean of the Hebrew University of Jerusalem's Koret School of Veterinary Medicine.
+However, in late 2012, a breakthrough in the prevention of canine monocytic ehrlichiosis was announced when a vaccine was serendipitiously discovered by Prof. Shimon Harrus, Dean of the Hebrew University of Jerusalem's Koret School of Veterinary Medicine.

 Measures of tick bite prevention include staying out of tall grassy areas that ticks tend to live in, treating clothes and gear that a tick could jump on, using EPA approved bug repellent, tick checks for all humans, animals, and gear that potentially came into contact with a tick, and showering soon after being in an area that ticks might also be in.

-Veterinarians advise dog owners to eliminate ticks and fleas by using products like Advantix®, Frontline Plus®, Vectra 3D®, or Bravecto® to prevent tick bites and Ehrlichiosis.
-Oral chewable options include Nexgard®, Simparica®, Credelio®, or Bravecto®.
+Veterinarians advise dog owners to eliminate ticks and fleas by using products like Advantix, Frontline Plus, Vectra 3D, or Bravecto to prevent tick bites and ehrlichiosis.
+Oral chewable options include Nexgard, Simparica, Credelio, or Bravecto.

 Treatment

-Doxycycline and minocycline are the medications of choice.
-For people allergic to antibiotics of the tetracycline class, rifampin is an alternative.
+Doxycycline and other tetracyclines are the medications of choice.
+For patients (human or nonhuman) allergic to and/or intolerant of antibiotics of the tetracycline class, chloramphenicol and rifampin are alternative treatment options.

-Since a decline in platelets may also be evident in dogs with this disease, Eupherbia Hirta (Tawa-tawa in the Philippines) can also be a supplemental treatment.
-This plant (or medicines which has this ingredient) helps with the increase of platelets.
+Since a decline in platelets may also be evident in patients with this disease, Euphorbia hirta (the so-called asthma-plant) can also be a supplemental treatment.
+This plant (or medicines which have this ingredient) helps with the increase of platelets.